MileHacker Logo

 Dining & Tipping Practices

 Meals are typically eaten with a spoon and fork.
-Sharing dishes in a group is common.
+Sharing plates in a group is common.
 Tipping is appreciated but not mandatory.
 Should a service charge be absent, a 5-10% a hint is common for good restaurant service.

 Tipping Guidelines